tstack/lnav/src/help.md

   The default message displayed on startup explains how to focus on the next status line at the top, which is an interactive breadcrumb bar.

-The second status line at the top display breadcrumbs for the top line in the main view.
+The second status line at the top displays breadcrumbs for the top line in the main view.
 Pressing `ENTER` will focus input on the breadcrumb bar, the cursor keys can be used to select a breadcrumb.
 The common breadcrumbs are: